-Rhegmatogenous Retinal Detachment – The most common type of retinal detachment.
+- Rhegmatogenous retinal detachment: The most common type of retinal detachment.
 This happens when you have a small tear or break in your retina, causing the gel-like fluid from the center of the eye to get behind your retina.
 In rare cases, it can be caused by posterior vitreous detachment (PVD), which is a natural part of aging, or lattice degeneration, which is a thinning of the retina that happens over time.

-Tractional Retinal Detachment – When scar tissue on the eye’s surface causes the retina to pull away from the back of the eye and damage the blood vessels.
+- Tractional retinal detachment: When scar tissue on the eye’s surface causes the retina to pull away from the back of the eye and damage the blood vessels.
 This type of retinal detachment is often caused by diabetic retinopathy.

-Liability for Injury Involving Retinal Detachment
+Liability For Injuries Involving Retinal Detachment

 When a doctor notices symptoms of retinal detachment, they must send the patient to an ophthalmologist immediately.
 According to the National Eye Institute, retinal detachment symptoms include blurred vision, dark spots floating across your vision, flashes of light, and dark shadows in the middle or sides of your vision.
 Your doctor might check for retinal tears to diagnose retinal detachment, but waiting too long can destroy the patient’s chances of recovery.

 Any accident resulting in a retinal detachment could be grounds for a lawsuit against the responsible party.
-In Florida, an individual who negligently injures another person or a doctor that fails to treat or mistreats a patient can be held liable for all injuries they cause, including retinal detachment.
+In Florida, an individual who negligently injures another person or a doctor who fails to treat or mistreats a patient can be held liable for all injuries they cause, including retinal detachment.

 It is imperative that you have an experienced attorney who is familiar with Florida laws regarding personal injury and medical negligence to ensure that your rights are protected if you experience retinal detachment.

-Contact Kaire & Heffernan, LLC Today
+Contact Kaire & Heffernan Today